Our Endorsements

 -

-Details: Four commercial buildings would be demolished, according to city documents.
+Four commercial buildings would be demolished, according to city documents.
 About 1,400 square feet of ground-floor commercial space is expected.
 Because the lot is in the floodplain of Branciforte Creek, the developer has proposed to raise the elevation of the site to remove it from the floodplain.

-Area plan: New 15-foot-wide sidewalks and landscaping are proposed.
+New 15-foot-wide sidewalks and landscaping are proposed.
 A City of Santa Cruz vision for Ocean Street is for it to become “an attractive, pedestrian-friendly shopping district where local residents can fulfill many of their daily shopping needs without having to drive” by 2030.

 -